jimbanach/aitour-copilot-security-practices/session-delivery-resources/WRK510LabInstructions.md

 4. Click on the **Settings gear** icon at the top right
 5. Click on **Settings**
 6. Click on **Site Usage**
-7. Scroll down to the “Shared with external users” and Click on **“Run report”**
+7. Scroll down to the â€œShared with external usersâ€ and Click on **â€œRun reportâ€**
 8. Click on **Save** to save the report

 ## Running Sharing Reports in OneDrive